Ha-Duong-88/Pewlett-Hackard-Analysis/README.md

 ## Project Purpose
 The Human Resources (HR) department at Pewlett Hackard is preparing for the retirement of a large segment of their workforce.
-They would like to know how many current employees and their associated departments are approaching retirement to assess the impacts and opportunities for the company to leverage the existing skills while developing new talent for a new Mentorship Program being established.
+They would like to know how many current employees and their associated departments are approaching retirement, and of those employees, who are eligible for a retirement package.
+The outcome of the analysis to be able to assess the impacts and opportunities for the company to leverage the existing skills, as well as  developing new talent as part of a new Mentorship Program to future-proof the company.

 The objectives of this project were to: